-After being inspired by my favorite Atomic Habits quotes I wanted to take these ideas and teach my kids a bit more about setting goals and working on habits.
+After being inspired by my favorite Atomic Habits quotes, I wanted to take these ideas and teach my kids a bit more about setting goals and working on habits.

-Fun Ideas for A New Years Resolution For Kids
+How To Set A New Years Resolution For Kids

 Can you start over with trying to stay on track with resolutions?